All Episodes

 All right.

-We're already arguing in our political parties.
+We're already arguing in our political party.

 dan friesen

-North, South streets, tomatoes.
+North, South Streets, tomatoes.

 jordan holmes

-I think that's a good compromise.
+I think that's a good copper button.

 We're on a grid.